Looking for a great slider plugin for your site? Soliloquy is your match!

 There is a limited version of Soliloquy that’s available for free at WordPress.org.
 But…that’s not what you’ll see in my Soliloquy review.

-While that free version is popular and well-rated (a 4.6-star rating and active on over 80,000 sites), it doesn’t include most of the best features.
+While that free version is popular and well-rated, it doesn’t include most of the best features.

 Basically, the free version lets you create simple sliders and that’s it.
 If that’s all you want – go for it!
-But you’re missing out on a lot of the functionality.
+But you’re missing out on a lot of the functionalities.

 For this Soliloquy review, I’m going to be specifically looking at the Pro version and add-ons.